wdi-sf-july/notes/Terminal/living_in_the_terminal.md

 __Follow Along:__

 1. In the top right of the screen click the Magnifing Glass icon to bring up 'Spotlight' and type 'Terminal'
-2. Once Terminal starts locatte the icon in the doc and select `Options->Keep In Dock` so that it's always handy
+2. Once Terminal starts locate the icon in the doc and select `Options->Keep In Dock` so that it's always handy

 #<a name="current"></a>Current Working Directory